Stay connected - also during the holiday celebrations

 - Phone no: 071 - 744 0168

 - Available daily (7 days a week) between 16.00-18.00 – 20.00-22.00

 - Including over the holidays!

 - If you need urgent help, including psychological support, you should contact your general practitioner.
 Outside office hours, you can contact the GP medical centres in Leiden and The Hague.

 - If you don’t have a general practitioner, you can find more information here about how to find a doctor.

 - In an emergency or a life-threatening situation, call 112.

-Throughout the whole year Leiden University offers a range of different activities.
-Keep your eye on the Student well-being website for all the different ways of meeting other students, contacting the sources of help available at the University and joining different events or workshops.
-You can also sign up for the newsletter to stay up to date with what’s going on.
+Throughout the whole year, Leiden University offers a range of different activities.
+Keep your eye on the Student well-being website for all the different ways of meeting other students, accessing sources of help within the university, and joining various events and workshops.
+You can also sign up for the newsletter to stay up to date on what’s going on.